AmirAhmadHabibi/TheSuperQuestionTypeTopicClassifier/README.md

 ## Training data
 We use bag of words as the input for our learning methods.
 In <b>word_vector_builder.py</b> we find the most frequent words in the questions of our dataset excluding the stop words.
 Then in <b>training_data_builder.py</b> we create the feature vector and the vector of types and topics for each question.
 ## Learning a model and prediction
-In <b>fast_learner.py</b> we first use SVM to learn a model from the training data and then we use that model for the prediction of type and topic for the neew questions.
+In <b>model_evaluator.py</b> the different vector representations and training algorithms are evaluated and then in <b>fast_learner.py</b> we first use the best algorithms from the previous step to learn models from the training data and dump them as pickle files.

 ## Web API
 The web_interface directory contains the web app based on Flask and the API would include the file <b>question_classifier.py</b>.
 It's use would be like what follows: